CCA-Public/diskimageprocessor/README.md

 Underlying script: `diskimageprocessor.py`

 In Processing mode, each disk image is turned into a SIP, packaged as an ideal transfer to Archivematica's Automation tools, and reported on.
+There are two available toolsets for use with non-HFS, non-UDF disks in Processing mode:

+* **tsk_recover and fiwalk**: Uses SleuthKit's `tsk_recover` to carve files from disk images and `fiwalk` to generate DFXML.
+* **mount-copy and walk_to_dfxml.py**: Uses a mount-and-copy routine to copy files from disk images and `walk_to_dfxml.py` (from DFXML Python bindings) to generate DFXML.

+Each toolset has its limitations.
+Tsk_recover and fiwalk are better able to handle some ISO9660 disks which may have difficulty mounting in BitCurator.
+Conversely, tsk_recover does not maintain file system dates, while the mount-and-copy routine will maintain last modified dates.

-When complete a "description.csv" spreadsheet is created, containing some pre-populated archival description:
+Regardless of the toolset chosen, when complete, a "description.csv" spreadsheet is created, containing some pre-populated archival description:
 * Date statement
 * Date begin
 * Date end
 * Extent
 * Scope and content (containing information about the tool used to carve logical files and the most common file formats)

 The destination directory also contains a log file and a "SIPs" directory containing a SIP created from each input disk image.

 Each SIP directory contains a metadata/checksum.md5 manifest by default, but may optionally be bagged instead.

 By default, the "objects" directory in each SIP contains both a copy of a raw disk image (regardless of whether the input was raw or E01) and logical files carved from the image by unhfs or a mount-and-copy routine, depending on the disk's file system.
 The user can choose to instead have SIPs include only logical files.

 The "metadata/submissionDocumentation" directory in each SIP contains:

 * A DFXML file
 * Text output from "disktype"